bogdan-pikula/bogdan-pikula.github.io/_pages/about.md

 My journey bridges technical innovation with human-centered design.
 At the **Dynamic Graphics Project** [DGP](https://www.dgp.toronto.edu/) lab, I work on deploying and fine-tuning state-of-the-art AI models, scaling them to handle real-time, interactive tasks.
 Previously at **Ubisoft Toronto**, I developed tools for creating expressive facial animations, working at the intersection of computer graphics and emotional computing.

 Beyond research, I'm passionate about teaching and mentoring.
-As a Teaching Assistant at UofT, I work with interdisciplinary teams of computer science, social science, art, and music students, helping them bring their creative visions to life through technology.
+As a Teaching Assistant, I work with interdisciplinary students from computer science, social science, art, and music students, helping them bring their creative visions to life through technology in a variety of courses.

 When I'm not coding or researching, you can find me exploring nature, making coffee, biking or all of those at once.